MockingOwl Roost Submission Guidelines

 - There is no reading fee for submissions to the MockingOwl Roost.

 - Themes: For the quarterly issue, we nearly exclusively publish works that meet the theme.
-However, we may determine that the piece works for a future issue or may be publishable for the blog.
+However, we may determine that the piece works for a future issue or may be publishable for the blog or in an upcoming special issue.
 We will accept serials and the occasional non-themed piece for the quarterly, as well.
 So, if you’re not sure it fits, submit anyway – we’ll let the editors decide!

 - We gladly accept multiple submissions, with these limitations: